-If you feel ID theft is a real concern or have reason to believe you are victim of identity theft, you may place a "fraud alert" on your credit file, by contacting the fraud department at one of the three major credit bureaus for which contact information appears below.
+If you feel ID theft is a real concern or have reason to believe you are the victim of identity theft, you may place a “fraud alert” on your credit file by contacting the fraud department at one of the three major credit bureaus noted below.

 Be aware that putting an alert on your account may prevent you from opening an account, unless they are able to get in touch with you and positively confirm your identity, and that you are applying for credit.